-- Quizzes will be administered weekly via Canvas. - The lowest quiz grade will be dropped from your final grade. - No late quiz submissions will be accepted.
+- Quizzes will be administered weekly via Canvas.
+Quizzes can happen at any lecture during the week (M/W/F). - The two lowest quiz grades will be dropped from your final grade. - No late quiz submissions will be accepted.
 No make up will be accepted for quizzes.